How to Plant, Grow and Propagate Iris for gorgeous blooms for years to come. A great beginner plant for garden newbies.

 I want to share with you how to plant, grow and propagate Iris.
 Why?

 Because Iris blooming is such a great intro to a new garden season.
-They are easy to grow in most zones and they reward you year after year with more rhizomes that you can divide and share.
+They are so easy to grow, in most zones.
+They also reward you year after year with more rhizomes.
+That means you can divide them and share!

 How to Grow Iris